rippled Server Modes

 rippled as a Validator.

-rippled behavior without being tied to the live network.
-For example, you can test the effects of Amendments before those Amendments have gone into effect across the decentralized network.
+- Test the effects of Amendments before those Amendments have gone into effect across the decentralized network.

 - Create a new genesis ledger from scratch.